CopperEgg/metrics-plugins/README.md

 Note that you can add widgets to the AWS dashboard which display data from any metric groups, including system metrics gathered using the CopperEgg collector, and website monitoring metrics gathered by CopperEgg RevealUptime.

-Have a look at the CopperEgg Demo site, to see more ideas on how to customize and optimize your cloud infrastructure and application monitoring here: <https://app.copperegg.com/demo>
+Have a look at the [CopperEgg Demo site](https://app.copperegg.com/demo), to see more ideas on how to customize and optimize your cloud infrastructure and application monitoring.

 Don't forget that you can set alerts and notifications based on the custom metrics being gathered from AWS, just as simply as setting up all of your CopperEgg system and website monitoring alerts.
 Simply go to the Issues tab, and navigate to Configure Alerts.

+#Troubleshooting

+If you have enabled Billing, you will need to [Turn on billing metrics in the AWS Console ](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/monitor_estimated_charges_with_cloudwatch.html#turning_on_billing_metrics).

+If your system has a ruby version 1.8.6 or less, [Consider using RVM](https://rvm.io/) to install version 1.8.7 or 1.9.x.